auphong2707/chinese-chess-ai-agent/README.md

 ```bash
 pypy/pypy.exe main.py
 ```
-**Notice**: At step 3, if you are using an OS other than Window, you may need to download Pypy from [here](https://www.pypy.org/download.html), add the extracted folder to PATH.
-Afer that, you need to install the pygame community edition by using these commands:
+**Notice**: At step 3, if you are using an OS other than Windows, you may need to download Pypy from [here](https://www.pypy.org/download.html), and add the extracted folder to PATH.
+Atfer that, you need to install the Pygame community edition by using these commands:
 ```bash
 pypy -m ensurepip
 pypy -m pip install pygame-ce